-Supervisor Heinz expressed concern that two weeks was not an adequate time frame to allow new Board Members to make an informed determination on this item.
+Supervisor Heinz expressed concern that two weeks was not an adequate time frame for new Board members to make an informed determination.

-A substitute motion was made by Supervisor Heinz to approve a twelve month extension of Mr. Huckelberry's current contract, under the current terms, with the provisions that the annual salary remain unchanged at \$302,000.00 and a formal and comprehensive evaluation of the current state of County government be conducted by a third party, including written feedback from multiple stakeholders.
+A substitute motion was made by Supervisor Heinz to approve a twelve-month extension of Mr. Huckelberry's current contract, under the current terms, with the provisions that the annual salary remain unchanged at \$302,000.00 and a formal and comprehensive evaluation of the current state of County government be conducted by a third party, including written feedback from multiple stakeholders.
 The motion died for a lack of a second.

-Supervisor Scott questioned what annual performance review document was used to evaluate the County Administrator.
+Supervisor Scott questioned what annual performance review document was currently being used to evaluate the County Administrator.